 - When imagining a future with kids, what do you think of first?

-Upon imagining your own children-filled future, do you immediately think happy thoughts or are you miserable?
+Upon imagining your own children-filled future, do you immediately think happy thoughts, or are you miserable?
 Your first instinct will likely tell you how you really feel about having kids.
-All of the other fears and things that you might miss out on because of children are common for a lot of people.
+All of the other fears and things that you might miss out on because of children are common for many people.

 - Are you prepared for your finances to change with the addition of a child?

-It sounds like a lot (it is!), but parents often find creative ways to make ends meet.
+It sounds like a lot (and it is!), but parents often find creative ways to make ends meet.
 Many become couponers after having children.
-They even buy in bulk on items like diapers so that they save some money.
+They even buy bulk items like diapers so that they save some money.
 No one wants less money than what they are used to, but in reality, it is something that you get accustomed to!
 Plus, the way you handle your money can teach your children how to do so when they reach adulthood.

 - Can you put someone else’s needs above your own?

-While this final question might be included in a ‘Do I Want Kids Quiz,” it is hard to answer as someone that is not a parent yet.
+While this final question might be included in a ‘Do I Want Kids Quiz,” it is hard to answer a kids quiz effectively as someone that is not a parent yet.
 When you become a parent, your wants and desires shift.
 This question does not account for the way your own feelings change after having children of your own.

 Finding the Solution

 You might locate a “Do I want kids” quiz and find these questions or similar questions that provide a definitive and convincing answer to the “Do I want kids” quiz.
 It might have also given you the opposite answer.
 The questions may have provided you some insight into parenting, but the result that the “Do I want kids” quiz came up with should not be your final decision.
 Consider the questions and how they make you feel about being a parent.
 The answers to those questions might help you to determine your answer.